 The Company’s major diamond projects in Finland comprise:

-The Lahtojoki diamond project over which Karelian has acquired a Mining Permit.
+The Lahtojoki diamond project over which Karelian has acquired a Mining concession.

 The Seitaperä diamondiferous kimberlite pipe, the largest known kimberlite pipe in Finland.